MoultDB/taxonbridge/README.md

 library(moultdbtools)
 ```

-## Available methods and how to use them:
+## Available methods and how to use them

 See the `moultdbtools` [documentation](https://github.com/MoultDB/moultdbtools/blob/master/moultdbtools_0.0.0.9000.pdf) and [workflow](https://github.com/MoultDB/moultdbtools/blob/master/moultdbtools_workflow.pdf).